Making sense of sciatica

 Sciatica is a type of nerve pain affecting the sciatic nerve that travels from your lower back and down your legs.

 Sciatica happens when something in your body pinches or puts extra pressure on the sciatic nerve, causing shooting pain, tingling, numbness, and weakness in the lower back, legs, ankles, and feet.
-Some of the most common causes of sciatica include disc lesions, a narrowing of the spine, and slipping vertebrae.
+Some of the most common causes of sciatica include disc lesions or narrowing of the spinal canal.
 With proper treatment, symptoms of sciatica typically improve within 6 weeks.
-To prevent sciatica from occurring, it is recommended that individuals incorporate exercise, healthy eating, and stress management techniques into their daily lives.
+To prevent sciatica from occurring, it is recommended that individuals incorporate exercise focusing on both strengthening and mobility.

 What does sciatica feel like?